Hope Is Where the Heart Is

 SUMMARY OF ACCOMPLISHMENTS

 Sharon Kaye Edwards owns two successful small businesses, serves with four organizational boards/committees, and has been featured in print, radio and broadcast regional media for her contributions.
 Sharon is presently, enrolled in the Fisk University pursuing a bachelor’s degree in Human Development and Leadership.
-Maintains certifications through the International Bullying Prevention Association, American Foundation for Suicide Prevention and is a QPR Gatekeeper Certified Trainer.
+Maintains certifications through the International Bullying Prevention Association, American Foundation for Suicide Prevention, Tennessee Suicide Prevention Network and is a QPR Gatekeeper Certified Trainer.

 I AM INVISIBLE BULLYING & SUICIDE Organization Clarksville, TN Executive Director 2012 - Present